First we shape our social graph; then it shapes us

 Your culture shapes who you become

 Here is a reason.
-Over the last few months, since May, I’ve helped Erik Hoel comb through the literature on the upbringings of historical geniuses.
-We’ve found a lot of interesting things, which Erik will cover in an upcoming post on his Substack.
-But what has struck me, more than anything else, is the insane quality of the cultures they internalized.
+Over the last few months, since May, I’ve been helping Erik Hoel comb through the literature on the upbringings of historical geniuses.
+What has struck me, more than anything else, is the quality of the cultures they internalized.
 The pedagogies their guardians employed differed radically; they had differing temperaments; they mastered different disciplines, but they all had this in common: they spent their days around highly competent people.

 Most who grew up to become geniuses, pre-1900, were kept apart from same age peers and raised at home, by tutors or parents.
-Michel Montaigne’s father employed only servants who were fluent in Latin, curating a classical culture, so Montaigne would learn Latin as his mother tongue.
+Michel Montaigne’s father employed only servants who were fluent in Latin, curating a classical culture, so Montaigne would read the classics in his mother tongue.
 J.S.
 Mill spent his childhood at his father’s desk, helping his father write a treatise on economics, running over to Jeremy Bentham’s house to borrow books and discuss ideas.